 A typical conversation with a local, and many of the taxi drivers would sound something like:

 Me: so what is the difference between this and this?

 Me: is it 80 or 90?

 Do not mistake the misunderstanding for rudeness, it is quite the opposite, they are being polite and trying to help you, and the ‘yes’ is usually accompanied by a big smile on their face.

 Bargaining and haggling is still the way it’s done in Myanmar, the language barrier doesn’t help, but be patient.
 Write numbers on a piece of paper, have a map handy, do some research before getting into a haggling match and go in knowing exactly how much you should be paying for that peanut brittle (no more than 60Kyat for a small square ever fyi!).

 Do not misunderstand lack of english language skills for stupidity either.
 Myanmar people are highly educated.
 They are encouraged to learn and read books.
-Our young guide during the trek in Kalaw, a woman, was teaching herself english from a re-printed diy english book.
+Our young guide during the trek in Kalaw, was teaching herself english from a re-printed diy english book.

-The streets of Yangon in particular are lined with book stalls selling all sorts of books from being able to learn english with Christiano Ronaldo, to Rudyard Kiplings story books, Delia Smith Cookery books, and even books that you think would be censored in such a country, detailing the modern history such as ‘A History of Modern Burma’.
+The streets of Yangon in particular are lined with book stalls selling all sorts of books from being able to learn English with Christiano Ronaldo, to Rudyard Kiplings story books, Delia Smith Cookery books, and even books that you think would be censored in such a country, detailing the modern history such as ‘A History of Modern Burma’.
 Most towns you visit will have at least one bookshop, even some of the more popular temples in Bagan have a bookstall amongst all the touristy crap selling stalls.